thororen1234/Beycord/README.md

 # Beycord

-3 years ago, SunSOG began this bot as a hobby to to learn programming languages and better his English.
-It was doing pretty well but it unfortunately came to an end on April 1st 2021.
-But now, it has been revived as an open-source project!
-Everyone is welcomed to work on it.
+3 years ago, SunSOG began this bot as a hobby to learn programming languages and better his English.

-I have archived these versions/forks of beycord

-Beycord Original Repo (also possible rewrite if I find it again)

-Beycord+

-NeoBlade
+It was doing pretty well, but unfortunately came to an end on April 1st, 2021.
+Now, it has been revived as an open-source project — everyone is welcome to contribute!

+## Archived Versions & Forks

+Check out their branches to view each codebase:

+- **Beycord Original** — original repo (possible rewrite if found)
+- **Beycord+**
+- **NeoBlade**

+## Archived Workshops

-check out their branches to view their codebase
+Check out their branches to view each codebase:

+- **BCWorkshop**
+- **BCTest**